cockroachdb/docs/_includes/v21.1/prod-deployment/insecure-scale-cluster.md

     $ useradd cockroach
     ~~~

-6. Change the ownership of `Cockroach` directory to the user `cockroach`:
+6. Change the ownership of the `cockroach` directory to the user `cockroach`:

     {% include_cached copy-clipboard.html %}
     ~~~ shell